 Passing the PRI will mean that you are eligible to sit the relevant Institution examination (or be elected to Technician membership as appropriate)

 Interviews (Chartered and Associate-Member grades) are scheduled between October and December (unless otherwise arranged with the Professional Development Officer).
-Exact dates for 2012 interviews are expected to be available from mid/late 2012.
+Provisional dates for interviews are expected to be available from August/September each year.
 Interviews in Hong Kong are usually scheduled between May and August.

-Interviews for Technician grade candidates are held twice yearly during April and May (application deadline of 1 March) and between October and December.
+Interviews for Technician grade candidates are held twice yearly during April and May and between October and December.

 All late applications will be subject to a late application fee of £60

 No applications will be accepted after 8 September